 Attorneys Philip C. Olsson and Richard L. Frank founded what is now Olsson Frank Weeda Terman Matz PC — or OFW Law — in 1979.
 Originally called Olsson and Frank, the firm's initial clients were food and agriculture companies and trade associations, including American Feed Manufacturers Association (now American Feed Industry Association), National Turkey Federation, Pacific Coast Meat Association (now North American Meat Institute), The Quaker Oats Company, and Pueblo International.
 The majority of these groups are still OFW Law's clients today.
-Partner David Weeda joined in 1981.
-Although the firm sadly lost David in 2001 to lymphoma, his son, Mason, now carries the torch for the next generation of OFW Law associates.
+David Weeda joined in 1981.
+Although the firm sadly lost David in 2001 to lymphoma, his son, Mason, now carries the torch for the next generation of OFW Law attorneys.

 The firm established itself early on with notable successes, including defending recently adopted USDA labeling regulations for “turkey ham" and getting products labelled “Fresh Choice” orange juice and “Fresh Italian” pasta sauce — which were made from previously processed, heat-treated concentrates, and were anything but “fresh” — off the market.